-The HSS program partners with Area Agency on Aging provided Essential Care boxes during the COVID pandemic and continuing this partnership.
-The Area Agency on Aging provides a 24-hour senior HELP line, Elder Resource Guide, Adult Protective Services Care Coordination, Senior Adult Independent Living services and other services that assist the elderly.
-The City of Phoenix Senior Centers, reopened in July 2021 at 50% capacity; moved to 75% capacity until May 2022; and fully reopened September 2022.
-In August 2022, they began providing congregate meals at the centers and continue to provide home delivered meals for those that qualify.
-Other programs include: St. Mary's Food Bank who provides Commodity Supplement Food Program (CSFP) for senior and disabled residents; Arizona State University College of Nursing and Health Innovation provides nursing clinics at the senior housing sites; Esperanca provides Diabetes Health Education; Dress for Success's Generations Combined program has provided socialization support to seniors at designated sites; University of Arizona College of Public Health provides a Mobile Prevention Unit that provides health screenings, education, and vaccinations; vaccinations are additionally provided by Maricopa County Public Health Department and the Phoenix Fire Department.
-CVS Pharmacy has a mobile prevention van that is scheduled at all senior housing and family sites and conducts biometrics screenings; a Nurse Practitioner is on the van for advice and referrals.
-Tablets were provided to all senior Heads of Household at all Senior Housing sites with a 2-year hot spot for connectivity, which was extended for an additional two years.
+The HSS program maintains a partnership with Area Agency on Aging.
+The Area Agency on Aging provides Essential Care boxes, a 24-hour senior HELP line, Elder Resource Guide, Adult Protective Services Care Coordination, Senior Adult Independent Living services and other services that assist the elderly.
+Other HSS partnerships include but are not limited to: St. Mary's Food Bank, in collaboration with the Commodity Supplement Food Program (CSFP); Tanner Community Development Corporation; and Plus One Ministry.
+Gregory's Fresh Market provides food services for senior and disabled residents; Arizona State University College of Nursing and Health Innovation provides nursing clinics at the senior housing sites; Advance Communities provides Diabetes Health Education; Dress for Success's Generations Combined program has provided socialization support to seniors at designated sites; University of Arizona College of Public Health and CVS Project Health provides mobile prevention units staffed with nurses to conduct health screenings, provide education, and administer vaccinations at all senior housing sites.
+Vaccinations are additionally provided by Maricopa County Public Health Department and the Phoenix Fire Department.
+Tablets were distributed to all senior Heads of Household at all Senior Housing sites with 2-year wi-fi service for internet connectivity, which was extended for an additional two years.
 Education and training on how to use the tablets was provided.
-The tablets have provided seniors who are homebound or have limited mobility and no transportation with access to telehealth appointments, online banking and bill pay, connection to families, email, and other services.
+The tablets have given homebound seniors and those with limited mobility and/or no transportation, access to telehealth appointments, online banking and bill pay, connection to families, email, and other services.